 The main energy used by the company is electricity and natural gas (NG), which drive the company's production process and are one of the costs that will result in the company's increasing profits.
 The company is committed to energy conservation within the organization by implementing an energy management system in accordance with the guidelines of the Energy Conservation Promotion Act (Amendment in 2007) in order to have efficient and sustainable energy management practices and responsibilities.
-The company has compared the energy consumption per unit of aluminum production in 2021 and 2022.
-The energy consumption per unit of aluminum production in 2022 has a 3.67 percent decrease in energy consumption per unit.
-This shows that energy consumption has decreased but production has increased.
-The company has set a target to reduce electricity consumption by 1.5 percent per year, which can continue to reduce energy consumption by setting campaign measures and public relations Organize energy-saving activities for all employees to realize the importance of energy use, such as turning off lights when not in the area or desk, turning off computer monitors when not in use, and adjusting the air conditioner to 25 degrees, and turn off the air conditioner after work which all employees must practice as a corporate culture in which all employees cooperate well.
-In 2022, the company still has measures to use resources for maximum efficiency.
+The company has compared the energy consumption per unit of aluminum production in 2022 and 2023.
+The energy consumption per unit of aluminum production in 2023, there was has a 24.13 percent decrease in energy consumption per unit.
+This shows that energy consumption and production volume has decreased compared to 2022 due to the increase in the cost of electricity and natural gas per unit, the company has a process to install a solar cell system, and other activities that cause electricity use to increase accordingly.
+The Company is not complacent in reducing energy and set a target to reduce electricity consumption by 5 percent per year, with continued efforts to reduce energy use.
+There are campaign measures and public relations organize activities to provide knowledge on reducing energy use for all employees to consider using energy wisely, such as turning off lights when not in their area or work desk, turn off the computer screen when not in use, adjust the air conditioner to 25 degrees and turn off the air conditioner after work.
+This is something that employees must practice as an organizational culture that all employees cooperate very well.
+In 2023, the company still has measures to continue using resources for maximum efficiency.